BGDanny/better-chrome/README.md

 ## Features

-Open link in new tab; Scroll to top button; Remove google ads
+Open link in new tab; Scroll to top button; Remove google ads; Auto pause a video when another starts to play

 ## Installation